 History of Our Church

-FirstFree has a 135+ year history in Chicago spanning over 135 years, and we have been in Andersonville since 1925.
+First Free has a history in Chicago spanning over 135 years, and we have been in Andersonville since 1925.

 In the following 10 years, under Rev. Axel Nordin’s leadership, the Young People’s Society, confirmation classes, a missionary paper, Ladies Aid Society (now WMS), and the first classes of Svenska Bibelinstitutet (now Trinity Evangelical Divinity School) were founded.

-During the flight to the suburbs, First Free remained committed to ministering in the city.
+Meanwhile, First Free remained committed to ministering in the city.
 In 1961 Pastor Arley Bragg (1952-1970) wrote: “We are in this area to stay.
 We have no intentions of leaving.
 This is our field.
 It is a mission field and we must not leave it and we must not fail it.”

-During Pastor Richard Ahlberg’s tenure (1982-6), two nearby properties, the house at 5243 N. Ashland and the 3-flat at 5239 N. Ashland, were purchased as part of a long-term plan to provide for church parking and future ministry needs.
+During Pastor Richard Ahlberg’s tenure (1982-86), two nearby properties, the house at 5243 N. Ashland and the 3-flat at 5239 N. Ashland, were purchased as part of a long-term plan to provide for church parking and future ministry needs.
 Outreach Pastor Scott Lemanager and his wife Polly helped draw students and young adults to adult education and fellowship activities.

-Pastor Bill Shereos accepted the call to come to First Free in the summer of 1999, and he and his wife Wenda began their ministry here in December of 1999.
-Under Bill’s leadership, First Free has embraced a new vision for the Christian life – Sharing God’s story through compassion and conversation.
+In December 1999, Pastor Bill Shereos, and his wife, Wenda, began their ministry here.
+For many years of their tenure here, Wenda led a flourishing worship arts ministry.
+Under Bill’s leadership, First Free embraced a vision for the Christian life – “Sharing God’s story through compassion and conversation.”
 These focal points have led us in a plan to expand our facilities to include a new Family Life Center, which was completed in 2008.
 The later building was also a response to a baby boom in the church as the Lord brought a number of families with young children into our congregation.
 Pastor Bill retired in January 2017, after 17 years of service with us.

 First Evangelical Free Church’s purpose is to glorify God by making disciples who celebrate God’s presence, nurture one another to maturity in Christ, and reach the world through evangelism and service.
 We have remained in the city and are committed to the city.
 Now the once homogeneous Andersonville — the heart of Swedish Chicago — has become a diverse mixture of nationalities and languages.
 We find our ministry in this community to be strategic.
 We are determined to be a caring community bringing Christ’s hope and empowerment to the city!
 As “the world” continues to come to us, we must build on our strong heritage to reach these people with the life changing message of Jesus Christ.
 First Free has through the years ministered to thousands of people who have entered its doors.
 Through these people, we continue to reach out to the city as well as to the ends of the earth with the gospel of Christ.